 - New guitars are available in numerous brands, quality, and affordability,

-- has resale value in case you don’t keep it
+- have resale value in case you don’t keep it

 If this is your first guitar you may need an unbiased party who is a guitar player to check that certain features are intact.
 You want a clean used guitar that still sounds good.
 Say for instance you found that vintage used Martin Guitars you’ve been looking for.